We Fix Broken & Busted Pipes

 - Insulate Outside Spigots – Everyone knows to use the hose bibb cover for the winter time.
 However, if it dips way below freezing, you will want added insulation before using a hose bibb cover.
 You can purchase an insulated faucet cover like the one pictured below at most hardware stores.

-Weather in Austin can be completely unpredictable.
+Weather in Texas can be completely unpredictable.
 If you leave your house for an extended time during the winter, you should leave the heat on in your house so that it does not drop below 55 degrees.
 This will help pipes maintain some level of warmth.

 Prevent Clogged Pipes